 The Minnesota Disability Law Center (MDLC) is the designated Protection and Advocacy System (PandA) for Minnesota and addresses the unique legal needs of Minnesotans with disabilities.
 MDLC provides free civil legal assistance to individuals with disabilities statewide on legal issues related to their disabilities.
 All individuals with disabilities are eligible to receive help, regardless of age or income level.
 See more at http://mylegalaid.org/about/our-work/disability-law/

 Minnesota Department of Human Services is providing a discharge planning process for persons with a developmental disability from St. Peter Security Hospital

-An interactive and informative web site for people with a psychiatric condition that addresses issues and reasonable accommodations related to work and school.
+Center for Psychiatric Rehabilitation An interactive and informative web site for people with a psychiatric condition that addresses issues and reasonable accommodations related to work and school.
 This is the only site designed exclusively to provide information about the Americans with Disabilities Act (ADA) and other employment and education issues for people with psychiatric disabilities.